Ford Ecosport Insurance Rates

 Rates are averaged for all Ford Ecosport models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who may need higher liability limits will pay approximately $470 annually to increase from a minimum limit to higher 250/500 limits
+- Policyholders who require higher liability limits will pay approximately $470 per year to go from a minimum limit to a 250/500 level

 Is a Ford Ecosport worth buying?
 If insurance rates are too high, you may regret buying a vehicle.
 If you want to start shopping for new Ford EcoSport insurance rates, enter your ZIP code in our free tool below.